oshcon/Villages/README.md

 How it works
 ============

-Basically, a play can pay money to create a village (if economy is used, or simply it's free) at the chunk they're standing on, and invite players.
+Basically, a play can pay money to create a village (if economy is used, otherwise it's free) at the chunk they're standing on, and invite players.
 Players can only be invited to a single village, the residents can then deposit money into the village which the mayor can spend to expand the village.

 Future plans
 ============